-6 Asymmetries and Non-linearities in ERPT
+6 Asymmetries and Non-Linearities in ERPT

-Apart from determinants related to the structure of the economy such as product composition, market power and competition, as well as the invoicing currency choice adopted by firms, the degree of pass-through has also been suggested to be state-dependent.
+Apart from determinants related to the structure of the economy, the degree of passthrough has also been suggested to be state-dependent.
 In particular, a strand of the literature argues that ERPT may differ between depreciation and appreciation episodes, as well as be contingent upon large versus small exchange rate changes.

 In this section, we are therefore interested in examining such potential pass-through asymmetries and non-linearities based on our micro-level dataset.
 First, we ask whether pass-through is asymmetric, that is, does a 1% appreciation have the same impact on import prices, with the opposite sign as a depreciation of the same magnitude?
 Throughout this paper, the term appreciation (depreciation) is used to describe an increase (decrease) in the value of the importer's local currency vis-á-vis the foreign currency.
 In addition, we investigate whether import prices respond in a linear or non-linear fashion to large versus small exchange rate changes.
 While it is typically assumed that ERPT is symmetric and linear, a number of microeconomic factors might generate asymmetric or non-linear responses in ERPT.
 Empirical evidence on ERPT asymmetry and non-linearity, however, appears rather mixed, and the bulk of empirical studies tend to focus on the experiences of advanced economies.
 For those that investigate whether depreciations pass through with the same magnitude as appreciations, empirical work that utilizes macro level data includes Delatte and López-Villavicencio (2012), Bussiere (2013), El bejaoui (2013), Brun-Aguerre et al. (2017), Jašová et al. (2019) and Colavecchio and Rubene (2020), among others.
 A growing number of studies also investigate this issue at the industry level, such as Coughlin and Pollard (2004), Campa et al. (2008), and Yang (2007).
 However, with high degrees of cross-country as well as cross-industry heterogeneity in results, there is still inconclusive evidence on whether appreciations or depreciations pass through more strongly to prices.
 The same can be said about the state of empirical work on the impact of size of exchange rate changes on ERPT.
 In other words, it still remains inconclusive on whether ERPT is really a linear phenomenon (see Faust et al., 2005; Frankel et al., 2012; Bussiere, 2013).